Oronero (song)

 "Oronero" is a song recorded by Italian singer Giorgia.
-The song was released on 30 September 2016 through Sony Music Italy, as the lead single from her tenth studio album Oronero.
+The song was released on 30 September 2016 through Sony Music, as the lead single from her tenth studio album Oronero.

 Background and composition

 After her ninth studio album Senza paura, published in 2013, Giorgia took her three years of break from recording new music.
 In September 2016, Giorgia announced the new song "Oronero" and her upcoming studio album.
 The song was written and composed by the singer's fiancé Emanuel Lo, with Michele Canova as producer.

 Music video

 The music video for the song, directed by Emanuel Lo, was released on October 18, 2016, through the singer's YouTube channel.